 Employers are expected to provide these necessary benefits for legitimate claims.
 However, if an employer denies a claim, an injured worker may need to file a claim with the Department of Labor to recoup medical expenses and lost wages.

 Claims may be denied for a number of reasons.
 Employers may allege the worker is not covered by the provisions of The Act because he or she:

 - Did not suffer the injury at or or due to the rigors of employment

 - Was intoxicated while on the job and this was the sole cause of the accident

 - The employee intended to harm him or herself

 - The employee worked exclusively on small vessels not covered by The Act

 When an employer denies a claim, they must send the employee form LS-207, Notice of Controversion detailing why the benefits were withheld.
 Copies of this form are to be provided to the Office of Workers’ Compensation as well.

-What are the time deadlines under the LHWCA?
+What are the time deadlines?

 There are very specific timelines and procedures to follow when a longshoreman has been injured.
 If you do not follow these procedures properly, and do not act within the required time frame, you may waive your right to recovery.